MikaylaMiklos/MART341-WebDesign/WebDesignHomework/Assignment10/readme.md

 ### Page I'm Working On

-I am just my **Blog page** from assignment 8, because I wanted to focus on how to organize divs.
+I am just working on my **Blog page** from assignment 8, because I wanted to focus on how to organize divs.

 ### Required Techniques